yzkee/youtube-music/README.md

 >
 > **Limitation of Liability**
 >
-> This application is provided "AS IS", and you use it at your own risk.
+> This application (extension) is provided "AS IS", and you use it at your own risk.
 In no event shall the developers or contributors be liable for any claim, damages, or other liability, including any legal consequences, arising from, out of, or in connection with the software or the use or other dealings in the software.
 The responsibility for any and all outcomes of using this software rests entirely with the user.

 ## Content